-Whiplash bill to lead to 40% of those injured at work losing their rights
+Whiplash bill to lead to workers losing their rights

 21 November 2018